LLNL/blt/docs/api/git.rst

 the SOURCE_DIR argument.
 Otherwise, if SOURCE_DIR is not specified, the macro will use ${CMAKE_CURRENT_SOURCE_DIR}.

+If ON_BRANCH is not specified and the current working tree is dirty (e.g., files have been modified), then ``-dirty`` will be appended to the HASHCODE.

 A return code for the Git command is returned to the caller via the CMake variable provided with the RETURN_CODE argument.
 A non-zero return code indicates that an error has occured.